SkredX/Pandemic-Directive/README.md

 Small decisions made under uncertainty can cascade into irreversible global consequences.
 The game focuses on delayed effects, moral tradeoffs, and systemic collapse rather than binary good or bad choices.

-The project is fully client side and can be hosted for free using GitHub Pages.
+The project is fully client side and is hosted for free using GitHub Pages.

+Visit [https://skredx.github.io/](url) to play the game

 ---